 Master's Degrees in Genetics

 A master's degree in genetics prepares you for a career in genetic counseling, epidemiology or research.
+Learn about program prerequisites, coursework and potential careers.
 Although online programs aren't typically offered, some programs may offer a small portion of the required coursework online.
-Learn about program prerequisites, coursework and potential careers.
-Schools offering Sequence Analysis and Genomics degrees can also be found in these popular choices.

 What Are the Prerequisites for a Master's Degree in Genetics?